Vintage Swiss Army Blanket

 First of all, it’s crucial to understand the original name of the Swiss Army Blanket – Biwakdecken.
 Biwak means bivouac (additional watch in military/patrol), and decken means blankets.

-Similar to the Original Swiss Army Blanket, this variation is also made mostly of wool.
+Similar to the Original Swiss Army Blanket, this variation is made of pure new wool (reine Schurwolle).
 Plus, it’s a historic, prestigious, pre-used piece.
 And, most importantly, each piece is completely unique!
 They do differ in length, weight, and also in serial numbers and letters.
 Here’s a brief description:

 - Pure virgin wool